 - Each of the Dilawri Leases contains annual contractual basic rent escalators in the amount of 1.5% per annum.
 These leases are structured as triple-net leases under which the tenant is responsible for all costs relating to repair and maintenance, realty taxes, property insurance, utilities and non-structural capital improvements so that rent escalators are expected to flow directly to NOI; and - Contractual rent escalators that are expected, wherever possible, to be negotiated into new leases entered into by the REIT.
-For example, the lease in respect of the Porsche JLR Edmonton Property has an annual rent accelerator of 1.0% after the end of the fifth year of the term.
+For example, the lease in respect of the Porsche JLR Edmonton Property has an annual rent accelerator after the end of the fifth year of the term, the lease in respect of the Go Mazda Property has an annual rent escalator after the end of the first year of the term and the leases in respect of the Edmonton Portfolio have a rent escalator effective July 2018 and July 2023.